The object of meditation is to transform oneself, not to have good meditations – Sangharakshita

 No, these sessions are suitable for complete beginners.

 Do I need to be a Buddhist?

-No, meditation is helpful for most people – just bring your curiosity!
+No, meditation is helpful for many people – just bring curiosity!

 What should I wear?